Irik1/irik-openapi-playground/README.md

 # API Documentation Hub

-A simple web application that displays API documentation from various folders using SwaggerUI.
-This application serves as a centralized hub for exploring and interacting with multiple OpenAPI specifications.
+A simple web application that displays API documentation from AWS S3 using SwaggerUI.
+This application serves as a centralized hub for exploring and interacting with multiple OpenAPI specifications stored in the cloud.

 ## Features

 - 🚀 **Modern Landing Page**: Beautiful, responsive landing page with API cards
-- 📊 **Multiple API Support**: Displays documentation for Sync API and Words API
+- 📊 **Multiple API Support**: Displays documentation for all APIs stored in S3
 - 🔍 **Interactive Documentation**: Full Swagger UI integration for testing APIs
 - 🎨 **Custom Styling**: Clean, modern UI with hover effects and animations
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - ⚡ **Health Monitoring**: Built-in health check endpoint
+- ☁️ **Cloud Integration**: Fetches OpenAPI documents from AWS S3

 ## Quick Start